 Are There Any Exceptions Where an Employer Can Pay Less Than Minimum Wage?

 Yes, there are certain exceptions where an employer may pay less than the minimum wage to their employees.
-These exceptions include employees who are exempt from minimum wage laws, such as certain agricultural workers, babysitters, and employees who receive tips.
+These exceptions include:

 Click to contact our labor & employment lawyers today